How to Become an EEG Technician in 5 Steps

 Step 1: Research EEG Technician Career Information

 As an EEG technician, or technologist, you'll work with doctors to diagnose neurological and sleep disorders like insomnia, epilepsy, brain tumors and narcolepsy.
 You'll be responsible for placing electrodes on the patient's body prior to the EEG.
 Other responsibilities include taking down medical history, explaining the test to patients and troubleshooting any testing interference or malfunctions.
-According to Salary.com, EEG technicians earned a median annual salary of $48,446 in February 2015.
+According to PayScale.com, EEG technicians earned a median annual salary of $44,365 in November 2019.

 Step 2: Finish High School